Bourbon Democrat: Origins of the term

-The nickname "Bourbon Democrat" refers to the Bourbon Dynasty of France, which was overthrown in the 1790s, but returned to power in 1815 to rule in a reactionary fashion until its overthrow in the July Revolution of 1830.
+The nickname "Bourbon Democrat" refers to the Bourbon dynasty of kings of France, which was overthrown in the 1790s during the French Revolution but returned to power in 1815 to rule in a reactionary fashion until its overthrow in the 1830.
 A widely quoted aphorism at the time had it that the Bourbons "have learnt nothing, and forgotten nothing."
 During Reconstruction, the term "Bourbon" would have had the connotation of a retrogressive, reactionary dynasty out of step with the modern world.
+Everyone knew that bourbon whiskey was a favorite drink in saloons, where the Democrats often canvassed for votes.

 The term was occasionally used in the 1860s and 1870s to refer to conservative Democrats (both North and South) who still held the ideas of Thomas Jefferson and Andrew Jackson and in the 1870s to refer to the regimes set up in the South by Redeemers as a conservative reaction against Reconstruction.

 Gold Democrats and William Jennings Bryan

-The electoral system elevated Bourbon Democrat leader Grover Cleveland to the office of President both in 1884 and in 1892, but the support for the movement declined considerably in the wake of the Panic of 1893.
+The electoral system elevated Bourbon Democrat leader Grover Cleveland to the office of president both in 1884 and in 1892, but the support for the movement declined considerably in the wake of the Panic of 1893.
 President Cleveland, a staunch believer in the gold standard, refused to inflate the money supply with silver, thus alienating the agrarian wing of the Democratic Party.

 The delegates at the 1896 Democratic National Convention quickly turned against the policies of Cleveland and those advocated by the Bourbon Democrats, favoring free silver as a way out of the low prices in the depression.
-Nebraska Congressman William Jennings Bryan now took the stage as the great opponent of the Bourbon Democrats.
-Harnessing the energy of an agrarian grassroots insurgency with his famous Cross of Gold speech, Congressman Bryan became the Democratic nominee for president in the 1896 election.
+Nebraska Congressman William Jennings Bryan took the stage as the great opponent of the Bourbon Democrats.
+Harnessing the energy of an agrarian grassroots insurgency with his Cross of Gold speech, Congressman Bryan became the Democratic nominee for president in the 1896 election.

 Some of the Bourbons sat out the 1896 election or tacitly supported William McKinley, the Republican nominee, whereas others set up the third-party ticket of the National Democratic Party led by John M. Palmer, a former Governor of Illinois.
 These bolters, called "Gold Democrats", mostly returned to the Democratic Party by 1900 or by 1904 at the latest.
 Bryan demonstrated his hold on the party by winning the 1900 and 1908 Democratic nominations as well.
-In 1904, a Bourbon, Alton B. Parker, won the nomination and lost in the presidential race as did Bryan every time.
+In 1904 Bourbon Alton B. Parker won the nomination and lost in the presidential race as did Bryan every time.

 Decline

-The nomination of Alton Parker in 1904 gave a victory of sorts to pro-gold Democrats, but it was a fleeting one.
+The nomination of Parker in 1904 gave a victory of sorts to pro-gold Democrats, but it was a fleeting one.
 The old classical liberal ideals had lost their distinctiveness and appeal.
-By World War I, the key elder statesman in the movement John M. Palmer - as well as Simon Bolivar Buckner, William F. Vilas and Edward Atkinson - had died.
+By World War I, the key elder statesman in the movement John M. Palmer had died, along with Simon Bolivar Buckner, William F. Vilas and Edward Atkinson.
 During the 20th century, classical liberal ideas never influenced a major political party as much as they influenced the Democrats in the early 1890s.